themotleyfool/AspNet.WebApi.HtmlMicrodataFormatter/README.md

 </html>
 ```

-When DocumentationController is configured (see below), the following markup is rendered:
+When DocumentationController is configured, the following markup is rendered:

 ```html
 <section class="api-group" id="Todo">